projen/projen/docs/awscdk-construct.md

 As you develop your library you'll likely be using the `test:watch` command the most.

+# Lambda bundling

+When adding a lambda handler with a `.lambda.ts` or `.lambda.js` suffix, projen will automatically generate a construct, and will add bundling tasks to run as part of the build.
+This can be configured via `bundleLambdaOptions` or turned off via `bundleLambda` fields.

 # Construct Catalog

 Finally, a field for setting up publishing to the [construct catalog](https://awscdk.io):